-Amazon Web Services (AWS) includes over 175 different products and services, all of them geared to help you run your cloud computing (opens in new tab) environment.
-It’s quite an extensive catalog, including tools to help you manage, deploy, and maintain compute, online storage (opens in new tab), cloud databases (opens in new tab), networking, analytics, robotics, machine learning, Internet of Things, security, VR and AR, media, and application development, and mobile apps -- to name but a few.
+Amazon Web Services (AWS) includes over 175 different products and services, all of them geared to help you run your cloud computing environment.
+It’s quite an extensive catalog, including tools to help you manage, deploy, and maintain compute, online storage, cloud databases, networking, analytics, robotics, machine learning, Internet of Things, security, VR and AR, media, and application development, and mobile apps -- to name but a few.

 AWS Console is the primary point of control for all of the services you use, and it has the power to help you scale and manage your cloud computing environment.
 It’s a “one-stop-shop” that even provides access to the AWS Marketplace for finding and deploying more services and a way to view your services and any associated costs for using those services.
 And yet the console itself is easy to use and not overly complicated for new users.

 As a way to cover what this tool and do for your business, this overview will start by explaining AWS itself and then the main core functions of the AWS Console.

 AWS is actually a company and a product at the same time.
 A subsidiary of Amazon, the company started in 2006 and provides a host of services for cloud computing.
 In fact, AWS includes 175 different services, including 60 that are free to try and deploy in a real-world setting.
 The most popular services include Amazon Simple Storage Service (or S3) for object storage in the cloud and Amazon Elastic Compute Cloud (EC2) for virtual server access.